-- 01.0 Demonstrate realistic employment goals. - 02.0 Describe human relations skills necessary for success in the workforce. - 03.0 Identify types of communication skills necessary for successful employment. - 04.0 Demonstrate leadership and teamwork skills needed to accomplish team goals and objectives. - 05.0 Use oral and written communication skills in creating, expressing and interpreting information and ideas. - 06.0 Describe the duties and responsibilities of a successful employee. - 07.0 Demonstrate the competencies of employability and career development. - 08.0 Use information technology tools. - 09.0 Demonstrate the importance of health, safety, and environmental management systems in organizational performance and regulatory compliance. - 10.0 Describe the roles within teams, work units, departments, organizations, inter-organizational systems and the larger environment. - 11.0 Discuss the role of the entrepreneur. - 12.0 Discuss entrepreneurship as a career choice. - 13.0 Identify the basic economic principles of entrepreneurship. - 14.0 Describe the importance of professional ethics and legal responsibilities. - 15.0 Solve problems using critical thinking skills, creativity and innovation. - 16.0 Demonstrate personal money-management concepts, procedures and strategies. - 17.0 Use appropriate equipment and supplies safely and correctly. - 18.0 Demonstrate competencies identified for a specific program component.
+- 01.0 Demonstrate realistic employment goals. - 02.0 Describe human relations skills necessary for success in the workforce. - 03.0 Identify types of communication skills necessary for successful employment. - 04.0 Demonstrate leadership and teamwork skills needed to accomplish team goals and objectives. - 05.0 Use oral and written communication skills in creating, expressing and interpreting information and ideas. - 06.0 Describe the duties and responsibilities of a successful employee. - 07.0 Demonstrate the competencies of employability and career development. - 08.0 Use information technology tools. - 09.0 Demonstrate the importance of health, safety, and environmental management systems in organizational performance and regulatory compliance. - 10.0 Describe the roles within teams, work units, departments, organizations, inter-organizational systems and the larger environment. - 11.0 Describe the importance of professional ethics and legal responsibilities. - 12.0 Solve problems using critical thinking skills, creativity and innovation. - 13.0 Demonstrate personal money-management concepts, procedures and strategies.